coscholz1984/Charski/README.md

 # Charski
-A colorization tool for point &amp; click pixel-style character art
+A colorization tool for point &amp; click pixel-style character art.
+To run this you need Octave, which is available for many platforms: https://www.gnu.org/software/octave/index

 ![Screenshot of Charski](https://github.com/coscholz1984/Charski/blob/main/Screenshot_v1.jpg?raw=true)